Green Initiatives

 6. Purchase and use environmentally safe and sensitive products whenever possible.

-Park district staff engage in seasonal "Green Challenges" to reduce environmental impact.Green_Team_logo
+Park district staff are working to reduce our environmental impact.Green_Team_logo

 • Reducing "phantom energy" waste by unplugging electronics when they are not in use is a simple way that staff conserve electricity.
 Read about five simple steps we all can take here.